-The encryption key is used to create a secure connection between the Firebox and the Log Servers, and to avoid man-in-the-middle attacks.
-The allowed range for the encryption key is 8–32 characters.
+The authentication key is used to create a secure connection between the Firebox and the Log Servers, and to avoid man-in-the-middle attacks.
+The allowed range for the authentication key is 8–32 characters.
 You can use all characters except spaces and slashes (/ or \).

 Backup/Restore encryption key